-The Economaster II is an electronic device that allows the operator to set the desired time for the pump to run after the heater shuts off.
-The time is factory-set at 7 minutes and it can be re-adjusted in the field anywhere from 3 to 10 minutes.
+There are two versions of the Pump Time Delay.
+The first is an electronic device that allows the operator to set a variable time (3 to 10 minutes) for the pump to run after the heater shuts off.
+See Fig. 21 (A).
+The time is factory-set at 7 minutes and it can be re-adjusted in the field.